joeferner/node-persist/README.md

  * AssociatedModel - The name of the model to associate to.
  * options - (optional) An hash of options.
   * through - creates a many to many relationship using the value of through as the join table.
+  * name - the name of the property to expose.

 __Returns__